JohnMurray/busan/decisions/001-protobuf.md

 I don't have strong evidence here and this is mostly intuition.
 Type systems are complex, powerful ones even more so.
 I suspect, for the sophisticated user, this would be easy to circumvent.
-It may _additionally_ be the case that this is too complex of a requirment to soundingly implement.
+It may _additionally_ be the case that this is too complex of a requirement to implement soundly.

-If the feature is too complex to get right or easily circumvented, then it would be more beneficial (for both library maintainers and users) if this choice is deffered to the user, as limited value is being provided.
+If the feature is too complex to get right or easily circumvented, then it would be more beneficial (for both library maintainers and users) if this choice is deferred to the user, as limited value is being provided.